-Miss Hartnett and Mrs Boardman have returned safely after their trip to France and have been telling everyone all about their adventure!
-Meanwhile, Mrs Gibbs and Mrs Jorgennsson are currently in Carcassonne, and are the final staff from St Thomas’ to take part in our two-year Erasmus+ project.
+Miss Hartnett and Mrs Boardman went to France in May 2019, then Mrs Gibbs and Mrs Jorgensson were the final staff from St Thomas’ to take part in our two-year Erasmus+ project in June 2019.

-Our Erasmus+ project offers a fantastic opportunity for staff to research the history of the beautiful town of Carcassonne and to gain a real insight into French culture.
-While in France teachers work hard on improving their French and also spend one whole day in our link school in Toulouse where they teach English to some classes and see what it’s like in a French school!
-Our pupils have prepared lots of material which was been taken to France, and we have loved the materials sent back by the French pupils!
+Our Erasmus+ project was a fantastic opportunity for staff to research the history of the beautiful town of Carcassonne and to gain a real insight into French culture.
+While in France teachers worked hard on improving their French and also spent one whole day in our link school in Toulouse where they taught English to some classes and saw what it’s like in a French school!
+Our pupils prepared lots of material which was taken to France, and we have loved the materials sent back by the French pupils!

 PHOTOS FROM EARLIER TRAINING COURSES – can you recognise all the teachers who have been to Carcassonne?

-The other staff who have so far been to Carcassonne are: Miss McCalla and Mrs Gallagher; Miss Loynes and Mrs Follows; Mrs Whitehead and Mrs van Bergen; Mrs Shaw and Mrs Solway; and Mme Taylor and Mr Campen.
+Staff who went to Carcassonne during 2017-2018 are: Miss McCalla and Mrs Gallagher; Miss Loynes and Mrs Follows; Mrs Whitehead and Mrs van Bergen; Mrs Shaw and Mrs Solway; and Mme Taylor and Mr Campen.
 In addition, Tommy Bear has been on ALL the trips – lucky bear!
-More staff willl also be taking part in the Erasmus+ project during the rest of this academic year.
-Our Erasmus+ project is allowing us to strengthen our link with our friends in Toulouse and to continue to improve the standard of French across our school.

 EDL-animal-cards-all – more animal sounds!